Meshcapade/SMPL_blender_addon/README.md

 # About
 This addon is an extension of the [SMPL-X Blender addon](https://www.youtube.com/watch?v=DY2k29Jef94) created by Joachim Tesch and owned by the Max Planck Institute for Intelligent Systems.
-Meshcapade has licensed the SMPL model and its updates (including SMPL+H, SMPL-X and STAR) from Max Planck Institute, and is making this extension of the blender add-on available for commercial users who have an active license for the SMPL Model.
+Meshcapade has licensed the SMPL model and its updates (including SMPL+H, SMPL-X, STAR and SUPR) from Max Planck Institute, and is making this extension of the blender add-on available for commercial users who have an active license for the SMPL Model.

 For academic uses, please visit: https://smpl-x.is.tue.mpg.de/.
 Or contact us at support@meshcapade.com

 # SMPL-X and Meshcape Utilities Blender Add-on

-This add-on allows you to add [SMPL-X](https://smpl-x.is.tue.mpg.de) skinned meshes to your current Blender scene.
-Each imported SMPL-X mesh consists of a shape specific rig, as well as shape keys (blend shapes) for shape, expression and pose correctives.
+This add-on allows you to add [SMPL-H](https://smpl-x.is.tue.mpg.de), [SMPL-X](https://smpl-x.is.tue.mpg.de), and [SUPR](https://supr.is.tue.mpg.de) skinned meshes to your current Blender scene.
+Each imported mesh consists of a shape specific rig, as well as shape keys (blend shapes) for shape, expression and pose correctives.

 - Requirements:
-  - Blender 2.92+ (tested with 2.93.0)
+  - Newest version developed in 3.5.1
 - Dev Requirements:
   - Python (for testing and building releases)
   - [Git LFS](https://git-lfs.github.com/) (for assets to build releases)